Cotai Strip History

 Sure you can call it tacky and kitsch, but it’s even won me over, and I’m one tough sell when it comes to copying landmarks and building them halfway across the world.
 Basically, if you’re in Macau you’ve got to visit the Eiffel Tower and Parisian, especially when it’s lit up at night.

 As for Wynn Palace, I guess you can say that two out of three aren’t bad.
 Large and somewhat luxurious rooms are all the hotel has to offer, but I don’t even think they’re that nice.
 Unlike Studio City and the Parisian which give walk in tourists reasons to visit, Wynn Palace doesn’t do anything to bring people in.

 The most disappointing property to debut on the Strip since Sands Cotai in 2012, here’s hoping that Phase 2 and Phase 3 of the Palace produces something of merit.
 As it is now, Steve Wynn’s fairy tale foible is a flop, one that not many people saw coming.

 The last resort to open was MGM Cotai, commencing operations just before Chinese New Year in February 2018.
 A personal favourite of mine, the jewellery box wonder is awash in art and artifacts, so much so that free guided tours are given four times daily, the only hotel in Cotai to do so.

 So that’s the story of the Cotai Strip up to this point.
-As of January 2020, we’re up to 10 hotels with just one more in the works: SJM’s long awaited Lisboa Palace, which is scheduled to open sometime next year.
+As of January 2021, we’re up to 10 hotels with just one more in the works: SJM’s long awaited Lisboa Palace, which is scheduled to open sometime this year.
 To see the next chapter of the story and how it all unfolds, just keep tabs on this page and site in the future.
-We promise to be there when it happens.
+We promise to be there when it happens (Covid permitting, of course!).